opsmatic/opsmatic-cookbook/README.md

 * `node[:opsmatic][:integration_token]` - You must configure this attribute with your integration token.
 You can find your integration token on the account settings page in your Opsmatic account.
 * `node[:opsmatic][:ssl_peer_verify]` - Enables/Disable OpenSSL peer verification.
 Defaults to false (no peer verificaiton) until we can work out a consistent and reliable way to make this work for everyone.
+* `node[:opsmatic][:handler_version]` - Version of the chef-handler-opsmatic rubygem to use.
+We suggest you set this attribute somewhere globally in your environment, we'll notify you when upgrades are available and you can bump the version number.

 Usage
 -----